-This button controls the source of air going into the system.
-When the side of the button is pressed, air comes from outside the car (the Fresh Air mode).
-When the side of the button is pressed, the interior air recycles through the system (the Recirculation mode).
-The indicator light shows which mode is selected.
+These two buttons control the source of air going into the system.
+In Fresh Air mode , air comes from outside the car.
+In Recirculation mode , the interior air recycles through the system.

 How to Use the System

 This section covers the best way to use the system for ventilation, cooling, dehumidifying, defrosting and heating.
 In most cases, the mode and air source selections are only recommendations.
 You may prefer different settings.